Interacting SPT phases are not Morita invariant: Introduction

-Instead the main goal is to show that in the approach to interacting SPT-phases using bordism and invertible field theories of \cite{freedhopkins}, the two symmetry groups give different classifications.
+The main goal in the second part of this paper is to show that in the approach to interacting SPT-phases using bordism and invertible field theories of \cite{freedhopkins} that we recall in section \ref{sec: interacting}, the two symmetry groups give different classifications.
 This paper therefore sheds light on the mechanism of `breaking the electromagnetic group $U(1)$ to $\Z_2 = \{\pm 1\}$ through a particle-hole symmetry', see the discussion in the first paragraph of \cite[section 9]{freedhopkins}.
 We do this by computing the relevant bordism groups using techniques from algebraic topology.
 The group of invertible field theories with internal symmetry $\Z_2^F$ is well-known and can be easily derived from the spin bordism groups \cite[Corollary 9.81]{freedhopkins}.
 We deploy a spectral sequence to compute SPT-phases for the other symmetry group $U(1)_Q \rtimes \Z_2^C$ in low dimensions.
 We show in section \ref{sec: computing the two} that in spacetime dimension $2+1$ there are both a $\Z_2$-invariant and a $\Z$-invariant for this internal symmetry group which does not appear in the other classification.
 With knowledge of this result, an explicit representative invertible topological field theory with nontrivial $\Z_2$-invariant is constructed, resulting in the partition function given in equation \ref{eq:partition function}.
 Finally in section \ref{sec:explicit}, we give a spacetime on which this partition function is nontrivial.

-\begin{result} The classification of interacting SPT-phases using bordism groups for the internal symmetry groups $\Z_2^F$ containing only fermion parity and $U(1)_Q \rtimes \Z_2^C$ containing both charge and a complex-linear particle hole symmetry with $C^2 =1$ are not equal in dimension $2+1$:
+\begin{result} The classifications of interacting SPT-phases using bordism groups for the internal symmetry groups $\Z_2^F$ containing only fermion parity and $U(1)_Q \rtimes \Z_2^C$ containing both charge and a complex-linear particle hole symmetry with $C^2 =1$ are not equal in dimension $2+1$:

 \end{result}